stateful/docs.runme.dev/docs/guide/agrocd-cli.md

 (Add the flag `--username` myuser `--password` or SSH key if you're behind authentication.)

 ### Create an Application:

+After registering your repository, the next step is to create an application.
+To do so, run the command below.
+This command creates an Argo CD application named `guestbook`

 ```sh {"id":"01J0REC9ZN15FP8XN1D4KCGMQD"}
 argocd app create my-app \